3. Coursework, Grading, and Academic Standing

 3.5.2 Academic Probation and Dismissal: Ph.D. and D.M.A.
 Programs

-Starting with the 2019 Fall Term, Ph.D. and D.M.A. programs will implement program-level policy for academic probation that is consistent with the following Graduate School guidelines.
+Ph.D. and D.M.A. programs have program-level policy for academic probation and dismissal that is consistent with the following graduate school guidelines.

 The advisor or graduate chair or director may recommend that a student be placed on academic probation.
 The decision to place a student on probation must be made by a faculty group of at least three persons to include, for example, the department chair (or the chair’s designee), the graduate chair, and the advisor; the graduate committee of the program; or another committee constituted of faculty.
 A D.M.A. student who has been placed on academic probation will not be eligible for detached study (section 2.3.1).